ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 installed in the specified ``--ext-folder``.
 When run as above, the service will use the latest released of the ansys.pyensight.core wheel.
-It is important the the ``--ext-folder`` option point to the ``exts`` directory inside of the ``ansys\pyensight\core`` directories as this will cause the kit to use the ``ansys.pyensight.core`` module from the directories above the kit instead of the any version installed in the kit Python itself.
+It is important the the ``--ext-folder`` option point to the ``exts`` directory inside of the ``ansys\pyensight\core`` directories as this will cause the kit to use the ``ansys.tools.omniverse.core`` module from the directories above the kit instead of the any version installed in the kit Python itself.